 - Get your child excited for bath time.
 Take your child out shopping for some new bath toys.
 By incorporating a few new items into rotation Cab was likely to spend more than two minutes in the tub.

 - Keep the water level low.
 Once Cab was feeling more comfortable in the tub itself we started to close the drain, but only with a few inches of water.
 From there we slowly raised the water line.

 The final bit of advice I had for my friend was to roll with it.
 For the majority of the “I hate” bath time phase, which looking back was more than four months, Cab just stood in the bath tub (a must have for us was a non-slip bath mat) and we didn’t fight him to sit.
-One day he looked at me and said “sit” to which I replied “if you want to” (trying to play it cool, obviously) and we haven’t looked back – now we can’t get him out of the bath without tears!
+One day he looked at me and said “sit” to which I replied “if you want to” (trying to play it cool, obviously).
+We haven’t looked back and now we can’t get him out of the bath without tears!